Artaherzadeh/Redragon-K552P-KBS-Software/README.md

 ## 🛠️ How to Install

 1. Download and extract (unzip) the file.
-2. Run the software.
+2. Run KeyboardDrv.exe.

 ---

 ## 🤝 Contributing

-If you notice any mistranslations, or if a software update introduces new untranslated strings, feel free to open an Issue or submit a Pull Request!
+If you notice any mistranslations or if a software update introduces new untranslated strings, feel free to open an Issue or submit a Pull Request!